Install the default environment

 - From within the

---dryand re-run the same command.
-This will commit both the edited files and the new tag, and push. - Approve the new version deployment at Publish package to PyPI (or have it approved); the corresponding GitHub action will take care of running
+git push origin <tag> - Approve the new version deployment at Publish package to PyPI (or have it approved); the corresponding GitHub action will take care of building and publishing the package with the appropriate credentials.

 Static type checker¶